ctrl-alt-delete101/AutoDrive/README.md

 # auto_routine_2
 still under construction I am currently thinking of using the mecanum wheels to straph and see how that goes(I might need more sensor for that).
+Since you cannot see it here is a gif for you visual people. :)
 ![](two.gif)